WiCi-Lab/U-MLP/README.md

 (2) Please switch the desired data loading path and network models.

-(3)
-In this work, our goal is to propose a general multi-scale channel estimation network backbone for RIS-aided communication systems.
-In the model training phase, we did not carefully find the optimal hyper-parameters.
-Intuitively, hyper-parameters can be further optimized to obtain better channel estimation performance gain, e.g., the training batchisze, epochs, and the depth and width of neural network.
+(3) In the training stage, the different hyper-parameters setup will result in slight difference for final channel estimation perforamnce.
+According to our simulation experience, the hyper-parameters and network architecture can be further optimized to obtain better channel estimation performance gain, e.g., the training batchisze, epochs, and the depth and width of neural network.

 If you have any queries, please don’t hesitate to contact the email jianx@mails.ccnu.edu.cn.